Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 Rental car insurance through a credit card is also called an “Auto Rental Collision Damage Waiver.”
 It generally states that if a rental car that was purchased using the card sustains damage due to an automobile collision or theft, you can file a reimbursement claim through your credit card issuer.

 This might include a range of damage, from a smashed window due to theft to a car accident involving another vehicle.
 An Auto Rental Collision Damage Waiver typically covers damage-related costs of the vehicle itself, but it doesn’t cover stolen personal items resulting from the theft, like a laptop, or costs related to bodily injury.
-Knowing these ins and outs can be especially helpful given the recent rental car rebound.

 Understanding Your Credit Card’s Coverage for Rentals

 Not all credit card car rental insurance terms offer the same level of coverage.
-For example, some credit card rental car insurance only kicks-in after your personal auto insurance coverage and with reimbursement limitations.
+For example, some credit card rental car insurance only kicks in after your personal auto insurance coverage and with reimbursement limitations.

 Credit card car insurance generally falls into one of two categories: primary or secondary coverage.